Best Oversized Yarns for Chunky Knit Blankets

 If you are intending to make a large blanket for daily use, then you may want to consider wool alternatives.

 Moreover, if you’re looking for a non-animal option then look no further than chenille yarn.
 It is made of synthetic material which is durable and lasting.
 It is also washable.

 In addition, acrylic yarn, in general, is a great alternative to wool.
 Gone are the days where acrylic equals coarse plastic.

 Acrylic yarn has evolved over the years to mimic wool and natural fibers.
 It can be soft, durable, warm as well as lightweight.
 It can be a great option if you are allergic to wool.
 It is also usually machine washable which is convenient if your blanket is going to be used daily.

 Acrylic yarn, however, is made of substances which are non-biodegradable.
 This means it is not the best option for those who are seeking to live zero waste or plastic-free lifestyles.
 If that sounds like you, then natural yarn is going to be the better option.

 The amount of yarn you need will depend on the size of your blanket.

-Generally speaking, a blanket which is 4 by 5 feet requires around eight pounds of yarn.
+Generally speaking, a 4 by 5 feet blanket requires around eight pounds of yarn.
 But half this amount can also make a decent sized blanket and throw for personal use.

 The great thing about yarn color is that you are free to choose your colors to suit the occasion, season, or recipient.
 You can make the whole blanket in your favorite block color or add in bright contrast colors to bring character to the room or environment.